Vedantspit/Rate-Review-Fitpage/readme.md

 ## 📘 Notes

-- Review photos are stored locally in `backend/uploads` (use Cloudinary for production)
+- Review photos are stored locally in `backend/uploads`
 - Top tags are extracted using NLP (via `natural` tokenizer)

 ---